andraugust/andraugust.github.io/thermo-1.md

 $$

-So at high energy the temperature is again proportional to the average energy per particle.
+So at high energy the temperature is proportional to the average energy per particle, as was the case for the gas.

 ## The Stability of Equilibrium